 Step five: Screw on the lid and try shaking the jar.
 It should shake in a liquid way.
 It should not say, “Thump, thump,” which it will do if it’s too dry.
 It should say, “Slosh, slosh.”
 Add more vinegar if it is thumping.
 If necessary, use more jars.

-Step six: Place the jars in a cupboard, so they can be in the dark most of the time.
+Step six: Place the jars in a cupboard, so they can stay in the dark most of the time.
 You can tape paper over the glass if you can’t put the jars in a cupboard.
 Or drape the jars with a dishcloth – any means to keep the mixture out of the light.

 Step seven: Every day, preferably several times a day, shake the bottles.
 Add more vinegar if needed to keep them sloshing.